Group Long Term Care Insurance Plans

 Secures Your Position in the Game

 One of the primary benefits of group long term care insurance is the tax incentives you can enjoy.
 The LTC premiums you pay as an employer are tax deductibles.
 You can qualify to receive a credit back on the taxes as a tax incentive and get repaid for the long term care premiums paid.
-You can always consult the tax status and tax treatment with your financial planner.
+In comparison to Medicaid, healthcare.gov offers detailed insights into these incentives and options, which you can always consult the tax status and tax treatment with your financial planner.

 One of the primary aspects of a long term care insurance policy is the claim settlement process.
 Under this, the claims are all settled by a dedicated team of professionals.
 Thus, the process is smooth, simple, and comes with limited restrictions.
 You even get zero day elimination period for residential care facilities, assisted living facilities, and nursing facility which generally has a 3 months waiting period in the insurance industry.